 - Depending on team sizes & depth of complexity, management of releases is handled by either a specialised team or with the help of existing project team.

-The Release Management Process
+How To Improve Release Management Process

 According to research firm EMA, 75 percent of negative IT incidents are the result of changes in software and the environment.
 “Without a solid release management system, you put your entire infrastructure at risk,” explained their experts.
 Follow these five steps to draft your process.

-- The planning phase is the most important and should take the most time.
+- The planning phase It is the most important and should take the most time.
 Start by outlining standards and requirements.
 Why is the product being released?
 What consumer pain points does it address?
 Create a workflow that includes timelines, delivery dates and requirements, as well as the overall scope of the project.
 You can craft your plan according to what works best for your team.
 For example, you may opt for a checklist that outlines processes and responsibilities in chronological order.
 Another option is to create a cloud-based flowchart that contains the same information in a more visual format.
 Once this phase is complete (convey the upcoming changes via release notes preview and), get feedback from all stakeholders and make needed adjustments.

-- The building stage puts your plan into action.
+- The building stage It puts your plan into action.
 Note that the product will bounce between steps two and three.
 As it’s developed, it is sent to the testing phase.
 As bugs are identified, it goes back to the building stage for tweaking.

-- Real-world testing is critical to the release management process.
+- Real-world testing It is critical to the release management process.
 User acceptance testing (UAT) allows end users to provide feedback.
 This is often accomplished by offering a free beta trial to a group of users.

-- A final quality assurance review is performed to ensure all standards and requirements outlined during the planning phase have been met.
+- A final quality assurance The review is performed to ensure all standards and requirements outlined during the planning phase have been met.
 Data gathered through UAT is double-checked to confirm the bugs have been fixed and tweaks have been implemented.

-- Deployment has finally arrived.
+- Deployment It has finally arrived.
 A key part of releasing a product is messaging.
 End users, whether they are employees or customers, must be notified and educated about the new features.
 Send out release notes or change logs to them.
 Does the release require instructions or training to operate?
 This is especially important for users that depend on the software to do their jobs or manage their businesses.
 Effective software deployment is critical for new and existing apps and platforms.